jcorbin/proxmox-mutex/README.md

   - VM 101 is a Windows VM for gaming
   - VM 102 is a Linux VM for productivity

-## Problem: hardward conflict between main guest VMs
+## Problem: hardware conflict between main guest VMs

-Without any additional setup, what one must do to swith between VM 101 and 102
+Without any additional setup, what one must do to switch between VM 101 and 102
 is: to first stop one, wait, and then start the other.

 In other words, the best one can do is to issue a command like `qm shutdown 102